Education - Theological Research Institute

 May 2025 - Present.

-In the upper division baccalaureate degree category, 3 semester hours in Education, Special Education, or Inclusive Education (5/25).
+In the lower division baccalaureate/associate degree category, 3 semester hours in Education, Early Childhood Education, Special Education, Child Development, or Educational Psychology (5/25).